 3. Who Are You Writing For?

 This is the golden question.
-When you know who you’re writing for, so many other parts of the blogging jigsaw fall into place.
-When I started out I had no idea who I was writing for, and would often conclude it was “people like me.” (hi, if you’re reading this.)
-While that holds some truth, it’s not very specific, is it?
-There’s a need to be specific because it’ll keep your content focused and shows your reader that you’re holding them in mind.
+When you define your target audience, so many other parts of the blogging jigsaw fall into place.
+When it comes to thinking about your audience, there’s a need to be specific.
+It’ll keep your content focused and shows your reader that you’re holding them in mind.
 If you’re trying to write for everyone, you’re casting your net too wide.